equinor/tagreader-python/docs/manual.md

 ***Note**: Since v2.7.0 the procedure described below will be automatically performed on Equinor hosts when importing the tagreader module.
 It should therefore no longer be necessary to perform this step manually.*

 The Web APIs are queried with the `requests` package. `requests` does not utilize the system certificate store, but instead relies on the `certifi` bundle.
-In order to avoid SSL verification errors, we need to either turn off SSL verification (optional input argument `verifySSL=False` for relevant function calls) or, preferably, add the certificate to the `certifi` bundle.
+In order to avoid SSL verification errors, we need to either turn off SSL verification (optional input argument `verify_ssø=False` for relevant function calls) or, preferably, add the certificate to the `certifi` bundle.
 To do this, simply activate the virtual environment where you installed `tagreader`, and run the following snippet:

 ``` python
 from tagreader.utils import add_equinor_root_certificate